apache/shardingsphere/document/en/content/02-sharding/usage-standard/_index.md

 +++
 toc = true
 title = "Usage standard"
-weight = 4
+weight = 2
 +++

-## Navigation
+## background

-This section mainly introduces the relevant usage standards of the Sharding, mainly including:

-* SQL
-* paging
+Sharding-Sphere hopes keep best compatibilities with SQL and single node database's behaviours, but distributed scenario is more complicated than before.
+Sharding-Sphere will focus on big data for OLAP firstly.
+For OLAP related, Sharding-Sphere will supported little by little.

-Please refer to the relevant introduction page for details.
+Please read [Supported SQL](/02-sharding/usage-standard/sql) and [Pagination](/02-sharding/usage-standard/pagination) for more details.